-All but the smallest packs have the option to use both, allowing you to easily expand the amount of water you can carry.
+All but the smallest packs have the option to use both, allowing you to expand the amount of water you can carry.
 The debate between flasks and hydration bladders has no right or wrong.
 It simply comes down to comfort and personal preference.

 The amount of water-carrying capacity you need in your pack should be determined by the type of terrain and conditions you most frequently encounter.
 For shorter runs or races with frequent aid stations, a smaller capacity pack will do the trick.
 Easy access to water sources such as stream crossings can also lighten your load, as you will be able to filter water along the way — check out our best water filters for trail running guide for some of our favorite water filters to carry out on the trails.
-For long days without easy access to water or in very hot weather, a larger pack that can fit at least a two-liter reservoir as well as two 500-milliliter flasks in front is the best choice.
+For long days without easy access to water or in very hot weather, a larger pack that can fit at least a two-liter reservoir and two 500-milliliter flasks in front is the best choice.

 Soft Flasks or Bladder

 As mentioned above, running hydration packs have two ways to carry water: flasks or bottles and a hydration bladder.
-The right choice comes down to weighing comfort, ease of access, and the amount of water you will need to carry — and in some cases, you will be using both!
+Choosing the best hydration pack for running comes down to weighing comfort, ease of access, and the amount of water you will need to carry — and in some cases, you will be using both!
 Larger packs, like the UltrAspire Zygos 5.0 Hydration Pack, make it easy to carry a lot of water comfortably with a combination of flask and bladder storage options.

 The earliest versions of hydration packs were essentially a water bag inside a backpack.
 While the technology has changed tremendously, a hydration bladder in the back of the pack is still a go-to for most hydration packs.
 Even if the pack does not come with a bladder, as many have switched to include front flasks only, there is usually a pocket to accommodate a hydration reservoir in all but the smallest of packs.